dounai2333/CSO2-ComboLauncher/README.md

 .NET Framework 4.7.2 or newer version.

 ### Todo
-1. When there is no TAP-Windows adapter available, create a new adapter and try again.

-2. Move main ui to the V7 style (which is dead project now)
+1. Move main ui to the V7 style (which is dead project now)

 ⁧